avaframe/AvaFrame/docs/moduleOut3Plot.rst

 Outputs
 -------

-One plot with three panels showing the specified peak field, the reference peak field, and their difference and one plot of a cross- and a longprofile of the two datasets, both saved in *Outputs/out3Plot*.
+* plot with three panels showing the specified peak field, the reference peak field, and their difference including a text box with absolute Mean, Max and Min of the difference
+* plot of a cross- and a longprofile of the two datasets

+Both plots are saved in *Outputs/out3Plot*.

 To run